Nuclear energy policy by country: Romania

 Romania's 1,400 MW Cernavodă Nuclear Power Plant produces around 18% of the nation's electrical power.
 It is based on Canadian technology and uses heavy water produced at Drobeta-Turnu Severin as its neutron moderator and water from the Danube for cooling.
 Two reactors are fully operational and another three are partially finished.
 When fully functional the plant will produce around 40% of Romania's total electricity needs.

 Currently, nuclear waste is stored at the reactors for up to ten years.
 Then the waste is transported to dry storage.
 The government has conducted studies into a permanent geological repository.

 There are plans to construct a second nuclear power plant in Transylvania after 2020.

 Russia

 Russia operates 31 reactors, is building 3, and has plans for another 27.

 Russia has also begun building floating nuclear power plants.
-The £100 million ($204.9 million, 2 billion Rubles) vessel, the Lomonosov, to be completed in 2010, is the first of seven plants that Moscow says will bring vital energy resources to remote Russian regions.
+The £100 million ($204.9 million, 2 billion Rubles) vessel Akademik Lomonosov was completed in 2018, as the first of seven plants that Moscow says will bring vital energy to remote Russian regions.
 While producing only a small fraction of the power of a standard Russian land-based plant, it can supply power to a city of 200,000, or function as a desalination plant.
 The Rosatom, the state-owned nuclear energy company said that at least 12 countries were also interested in buying floating nuclear plants.